Pleurococcus

 Pleurococcus is a genus of green algae in the family Chaetophoraceae that are spherical in shape with a thick cell wall to protect themselves against excessive water loss.
 They can be found alone or in bunches together forming a slimy layer and grow on moist, dark patches of trees, rocks and soil.

+The name is derived from the Greek terms πλευρά (pleurá, "side" or "rib"), and κόκκος (kókkos, "seed" or "berry").
+It is sometimes also called Protococcus.
+Its taxonomic status needs reinvestigation, since the type species Pleurococcus vulgaris is considered a synonym of Desmococcus olivaceus.

 Species

 The genus consists of the following species: